roysubs/custom_bash/README.md

 `ubuntu config --default-user <yourname>`
 \# where `<yourname>` is the username you defined during installation of that distro.
 [How to setup multiple instances of the same Linux distro in WSL (using --import and --export)](https://medium.com/swlh/why-you-should-use-multiple-instances-of-same-linux-distro-on-wsl-windows-10-f6f140f8ed88)
+It is often useful to have multiple copies of a distro available.
+With the above exported distro this can be done easily:
+`md D:\WSL\Ubuntu1`
+`md D:\WSL\Ubuntu2`
+`wsl --import Ubuntu D:\WSL\Ubuntu1 D:\WSL\Ubuntu.tar`
+`wsl --import Ubuntu D:\WSL\Ubuntu2 D:\WSL\Ubuntu.tar`
+These are completely independent managed VMs, a normal size for each folder (if not too bloated) will be around 1 GB to 1.5 GB per distro.

 • **Can now start the default distro** by `wsl.exe` or `bash.exe` (or from the Start Menu)